yahoo/storm-yarn/README.md

   ![environment](https://github.com/wendyshusband/storm-yarn/blob/storm-1.0.1/image/environment.png)

-3. Storm-on-yarn will duplicate a copy of Storm code throughout all the nodes of the YARN cluster using HDFS.
+3. Storm-on-yarn will replicate a copy of Storm code throughout all the nodes of the YARN cluster using HDFS.
 However, the location of where to fetch such copy is hard-coded into the Storm-on-YARN client.
 Therefore, you will have to manually prepare the copy inside HDFS.
   The storm.zip file (the copy of Storm code) can be stored in HDFS under path "/lib/storm/[storm version]/storm.zip".

   Following commands illustrate how to upload the storm.zip from the local directory to "/lib/storm/1.0.1" in HDFS.